 What is a good NPS?
 Source: Netigate

 CES (Customer Effort Score).
-CES can be used to measure how easy and comfortable it was for your customers to interact with your brand, whether it was booking a room on your website, getting assistance from a support team, or using your mobile app.
+CES can be used to measure how easy and comfortable it was for your customers to interact with your brand, whether they booked a room on your website, received assistance from your support team, or used your mobile app.

 Customer segmentation